jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_75.md

 			},
 			{
 				"funcName":"",
-				"funcTitle":"Data distribution",
+				"funcTitle":"Data Distribution",
-				"funcP":"The data synchronization function can be used to distribute the processed data in the data warehouse into the production system to support online services, such as database systems."
+				"funcP":"The data synchronization feature can distribute the processed data in the data warehouse into the production system to support online services, such as database systems."
 			}
 		]
 	},